dsb-lab/CellBasedModels.jl/README.md

 The current version of AgentModel.jl requires the following packages:

-Random >= 1.5 Distributions >= 1.6
+Random >= 1.5
+Distributions >= 1.6

-and in the case that the simulations want to be performed in CUDA, additionall
+Up to the current state of ourknowledge, it is not possible to include optional packages in Julia.
+In case that the simulations want to be performed in GPU, the package [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) should be installed aditionally,

+CUDA = 1.5